 - Expectations: they filter for the best

 How they filter often snowballs into a chaotic process that is sensitive to the flapping of a butterfly’s wings in Australia.
-Often it’s as simple as an over-worked, under-paid recruiter is on a tight deadline, so they chaotically scroll through names & ignore the hundreds of emails+DMs piling up.
+Often it’s as simple as an over-worked, under-paid recruiter on a tight deadline.
+Last Monday, somewhere in a big city near you, a recruiting contractor slid out of bed, gulped down their coffee of choice, & avoided their boss for an hour while they chaotically scrolled through a spreadsheet & ignored the dozens/hundreds of emails+DMs piling up.

 They are on the clock

 if they don’t want to miss out on their own time at night